opencog/learn/run-common/README.md

 Sentence Splitting
 ------------------
 Raw text needs to be split up into sentences.
-Some distant future day, opencog will do this automatically.
-For now, we hack it.
+During bringup, this was done with some perl scripts that know about per-language sentence segmentation.
+This is described below.
+It is deprecated and will be removed someday.

-Currently, splitting is done with the `split-sentences.pl` perl script in the this directory.
+Splitting is done with the `split-sentences.pl` perl script in the this directory.
 It was stolen from the `moses-smt` package. https://github.com/moses-smt/mosesdecoder/tree/master/scripts/share/nonbreaking_prefixes It splits French, Polish, Lithuanian, and more.
 Its LGPL.